 Angela has a goal to improve patient outcomes by changing the way clinicians learn.
 Her vision is to transform medical education using simulation, personalized learning, analytics and gamification techniques.

 Angela leads with effervescent passion and inimitable style.
 She established her credentials as a software engineer at Scotiabank, IBM and Electronic Arts (EA).
-At EA she worked on more than 20 games in five years and as Development Director for Skate™ and Skate 2™.
+At EA she worked on more than 20 Triple-A games in five years and as Development Director for Skate™ and Skate 2™.
 From her time at EA, Angela brings a wealth of techniques for creating realistic learning experiences and motivating people to hone their skills.
+She also comes from a family of pilots, innovators and entrepreneurs.

-She is an active voice in many trade associations including the Society for Simulation in Healthcare, BCTech, LifeSciencesBC, Surrey’s Innovation Boulevard and Health & Technology District.
+She is an active voice in many trade associations including the Society for Simulation in Healthcare where she has had the role of the Chair for the SGVE Section since 2018.
 Angela graduated from University of Waterloo with a Bachelor of Mathematics in Computer Science.

-When she’s not inspiring and energizing everyone, Angela has a talent for scoring goals on the ice and creating disturbingly healthy smoothies.
+When she’s not inspiring and energizing everyone, Angela has a talent finding some undiscovered nature trail and creating disturbingly healthy smoothies.

 Dave brings over 25 years of product and engineering expertise to the team.
 Most recently, he was COO & VP of Engineering at Simba Technologies, a leading vendor in Database, BI and Big Data.
-Prior to that he held senior positions as VP Product Development at Colligo Networks, Director of QA at EA and Director of Engineering at Motorola Wireless Data.
+Prior to that he held senior positions as VP Product Development at Colligo Networks, Director of QA at EA responsible for shipping 60 Triple-A simulation game SKUs globally and Director of Engineering at Motorola Wireless Data.
 At Colligo, Dave led development of the market leading client software for extending Microsoft SharePoint.
 At EA, Dave led a large scale testing department, servicing multiple concurrent game teams on schedule-critical deliveries.
 At Motorola, he led the team that delivered the first commercial GPRS wireless data system.

 He holds a MBA from Simon Fraser University and a Bachelors of Science from Queens’ University in Belfast.
 When not driving operations Dave can be found wandering around a soccer field or delving deep into his DNA and Genealogy.